 Mulanje gathers itself beneath Africa’s southern Rift and erupts abruptly to a height of over three thousand meters – the highest mountain in southern tropical Africa and one of the largest inselbergs on earth.
 It has no foothills to speak of.
-The fringe of ramshackle villages about its base only reinforce its preeminence over the surrounding plains.
+The fringe of ramshackle villages about its base only reinforce its pre-eminence over the surrounding plains.
 Incised by rivers and crowned by rolling wild-flowered uplands, it embodies the power of the earth thrust upward on a continent better known for its endlessly flat savannahs.

 By the time van der Post had visited the mountain in the 1950s, the practice of head-loading Mulanje cedar off its slopes had been ongoing some fifty years and the forests in the Chambe basin and the Fort Lister Gap had all but disappeared.
 Now it seemed not much had changed.
-As we climb, young boys sweat and grunt their way down the mountain, balancing twelve foot wooden beams on their heads.
+As we climb, young boys sweat and grunt their way down the mountain, balancing twelve-foot wooden beams on their heads.
 But this wood is Mexican pine, not cedar.
-A concerted effort by the Mulanje Mountain Conservation Trust to rid Chambe basin of this species, is well under way.
-A naturally open and friendly people, the Chewa that now pass ignore us and focus instead on keeping their eyes on the precipitous track ahead, on breathing and on not falling.
+A concerted effort by the Mulanje Mountain Conservation Trust to rid Chambe basin of this species is well under way.
+A naturally open and friendly people, the Chewa that now pass ignore us and focus instead on keeping their eyes on the precipitous track ahead, on breathing and not falling.
 One young boy manages a smile, but it’s short-lived and he quickly disappears around the switch-back below.

 By mid-afternoon we leave the open-canopied brachystegia woodland of the middle and lower slopes and crest the rim of the basin.
-Chambe was the focus of some of the most intensive and determined logging by Mulanje’s sawyers and carriers and the cedar groves have long gone.
-In their place, the carcasses of burnt out pines are everywhere to be seen.
-France’s restored cottage nestled in the folds of the basin with the overnight hiking cabin just behind.
+Chambe was the focus of some of the most intensive and determined logging by Mulanje’s sawyers and carriers until the 1950s and the cedar groves have long gone.
+In their place, the carcasses of burnt pines are everywhere to be seen.
+France’s restored cottage is nestled in the folds of the basin with the overnight hiking cabin just behind.
 Both front the monolithic eruption of rock that is Chambe Peak and which, from this angle, appears more forbiddingly perpendicular than it had from the lower forest station.
 It dominates the skyline to the northwest – a shameless unbroken wall of basalt, rising precipitously almost six-hundred meters from the basin floor.
 As the light changes, vertical fissures in the wall run the height of the dome, come into focus and shift out again, reflecting shades of slate-grey and washed-blue.

 Back in the cabin Abdul makes a fire of cedar claimed from the branches of a dead tree.
 Old gasses and resins trapped in pockets turn to steam and explode intermittently as a sweet, ancient scent permeates the cabin.
-I read from a 1952 edition of Venture, already dog-eared and smudged with cedar ash.
-Van der Post had described cedar logs as ‘full of life,’ burning with all the ‘stored-up energy from another world’.
+I read from a 1952 edition of 'Venture', already dog-eared and smudged with cedar ash where Van der Post describes cedar logs as being ‘full of life,’ burning with all the ‘stored-up energy from another world’.

 By mid-afternoon we come upon Thuchila hut.
 A fire swept through here only the day before.
-These fires are regularly lit by poachers to flush game and encourage grazing, but they also destroy young and sometimes older cedar trees.
+These fires are regularly lit by poachers to flush game and encourage grazing, but they also destroy young and sometimes older cedars as well.
 A lone blackened cedar stands like a sentinel on the ridge above the hut — still smoking.
 Later in the day Abdul introduces Mr Mula, the forestry officer at Thuchila.
 In Venture, van der Post had described Thuchila’s keeper as a ‘… memorable old gentleman with beautiful manners and the most serene resolved expression on his face that I have ever seen’.
 At sixty-one years, Mr Mula, the man I now meet, has a genial smile and yes; there’s an element of serenity in it too.

-“I have been on Mulanje for twenty one years,” explains Mr Mula: “At Sombani … for five, at Chizama … for five, at Thuchila … for seven …”.
+“I have been on Mulanje for twenty-one years,” explains Mr Mula: “At Sombani … for five, at Chizama … for five, at Thuchila … for seven …”.
 He emphasizes each number by raising his fingers to his face as he recreates – for himself as much as for us – all those wonderful years on the mountain.
 He likes Thuchila the most because he says: “It has the most beautiful views in all Africa”.

-Our first river crossing the following morning is not of the Ruo River itself, but a tributary descended off the valley walls at a steep angle.
+Our first river crossing the following morning is not of the Ruo River itself, but rather a tributary descended off the valley walls at a steep angle.
 From van der Post’s description I become convinced that this had been the place where France had lost his life – the suddenness of its descent from the forest above, the smoothness of the rocks, its precipitous plunge into the gorge itself.
-Sitting on a warm rock I reflect on the instantaneous loss of life and the terrible sadness of a young wife.
+Sitting on a warm rock on this quiet sunlit morning I reflect on the instantaneous loss of life and the terrible sadness of a young wife.
 It is a placid rivulet now, but in full flood the danger of such a crossing is not hard to imagine.

-On my desk at home is a jewellery box made of cedar wood scavenged from dead trees.
-Delicately carved in vegetative motifs and sold legally from the Likhabula forest station, I know that every time I open it and inhale the scent of its interior, the ancient world of mountain giants will come flooding back; dappled sunlight on tree ferns, orchids the shade of amethyst and a 1952 ash-smudged copy of Venture lost on the plane home.
+On my desk at home is a jewelry box made of cedar wood scavenged from dead trees.
+Delicately carved in vegetative motifs and sold legally from the Likhabula forest station, I know that every time I open it and inhale the scent of its interior, the ancient world of mountain giants will come flooding back; dappled sunlight on tree ferns, orchids the shade of amethyst and a 1952 ash-smudged copy of ‘Venture’ lost on the plane home.